usnistgov/ndn-dpdk/README.md

 Build steps:

-1. Clone repository into `$GOPATH/src/ndn-dpdk`.
+1. Clone the repository.
 2. Execute `npm install` to download NPM dependencies.
-3. Execute `make godeps` to compile C code and generate certain Go/TypeScript source files.
+3. Execute `make` to compile the project.
-4. Execute `make goget` to download Go dependencies.
-5. Execute `make cmds` to install Go commands to `$GOPATH/bin`.
+4. Execute `sudo make install` to install commands to `/usr/local`, and `sudo make uninstall` to uninstall.
-6. Execute `make tsc` to build TypeScript modules and commands.
+   You may prepend `DESTDIR=/opt` to choose a different location.

 Other build targets:

-* Execute `sudo make install` to install commands to `/usr/local`, and `sudo make uninstall` to uninstall.
-  You may prepend `DESTDIR=/opt` to choose a different location.
+* Execute `make godeps` to build C objects and generate certain Go/TypeScript source files.
 * Execute `make gopkg` to build all Go packages.
 * Execute `make test` to run unit tests,  or `mk/gotest.sh PKG` to run tests for a package.
 * Execute `make doxygen` to build C documentation (requires `doxygen` package).